ManoKelpo/Honeypot/README.md

 &nbsp;
 ### Can't quit, what to do?
+It can happen sometimes that will not be able to quit the container with ´ctrl-c´, due to docker not handling correctly the SIGNIT command.
-If you can't quit using `ctrl-c`, there are a few alternatives you can tr
+If this happens, there are some alternatives you can use to close the container:
 * Send to background, foreground, then ctrl-c:
     `ctrl-z` > $`fg` > `ctrl-c`

 * Send to background and kill it:
     `ctrl-z` > $`jobs -a` > $`kill -9 <service_pid_number>`

-* Stop the containeer:
+* Stop the container:
-    Open another terminal > $`sudo docker stop honeypot`
+    Open another terminal > $`sudo docker stop honeypot` > wait a few seconds.

-* Stop Docker:
+* Stop Docker service:
-    Open another terminal > $`sudo service stop docker` then wait a few seconds.
+    Open another terminal > $`sudo service stop docker` > wait a few seconds.

 * KILL Docker:
     Open another terminal > $`ps -a` > find com.docker.cli PID number > `sudo kill -a <pid_number>` > wait a few seconds.

+* Logout and login.

+* Reboot

 * Pull the power cable out.

+* Format

+* Destroy device